maths/moodle-qbank_gitsync/README.md

 For example a user creates two branches to match two different Moodle courses: Exporting and committing to separate branches enables the git-merge features to help resolve conflicts.
 Branches can diverge, if necessary, to reflect genuine differences between courses on moodle, but shared materials can still be merge between branches.
 (But see "duplicates and waste" below.)

+Note, that typically the manifest file is _not_ included in the git repository.

 ## Using subsets of materials

-A Gitsync manifest is tied to a question context - system, course category, course or module (i.e. quiz).
+A Gitsync manifest is tied to a question context in moodle, e.g. system, course category, course or module (i.e. quiz).
 A user might want to manage questions at a question category level, however.
 This must be done by specifying a question category when exporting and a directory when importing.
 Only questions in or below this category/directory will be exported/imported.

 This will help synchronise questions from part of a larger external library of materials (the git repro) to a moodle question bank.
 This has the advantage of not importing irrelevant material from a large external library of materials into moodle.
 (But see "duplicates and waste" below.)
 A large moodle question bank can also be split into separate external git repositories in this way.

 The question category structure on initial export/import is maintained.
 So if you import only questions in directory 'top/cat-1/subcat-1' into Moodle they will be placed in your specified context in category 'top/cat 1/subcat 1' not simply in 'top' and vice versa for export.
 You can move questions around within Moodle after their initial import/export.

 ## Duplicates and waste

 Expert users' time is much more valuable than DB storage or file storage.
 If users import/export materials which are not needed in a particular moodle course then they could simply be ignored.....up to a point.

 The logical disconnection of the synchronise questions from the .git repository provides lots of options when combined with version control features such as branches.
 Users will need to match their expertise with the complexity of the way they choose to use the tool.
-We expect the most common use will be one or more manifest files in a single git repository.
+We expect the most common use will be via one or more manifest files in a single git repository.

 This module will not help users make judgements on how to organise their question banks!
 Users must consider how to arrange their materials in such a way that makes sense.